Why You Should Be Building Location Pages

-- Staff recommendations, tips, and favorites
+- Staff recommendations, tips and favorites

 Tips for Reaching Your Target Audience

-In fact, the Local Search Association has released data indicating that mobile devices surpassed PC use in local business and service searches.
-Here are some practical tips for using location based landing pages to reach your target audience:
+In fact, the Local Search Association discovered that mobile devices surpassed PC use in local business and service searches.
+Here are some practical tips for using location-based landing pages to reach your target audience: